 How Is Narcolepsy Treated?

-Narcolepsy cannot be cured, but in many cases, it can be controlled with a combination of therapies.
+Narcolepsy cannot be cured, but in many cases, the symptoms can be controlled with a combination of therapies.
 The combination of drugs and lifestyle changes that can help improve the symptoms of narcolepsy include:1-4

 • Short daytime naps